 In 2007, Dunn broke an unusual record: the most home runs by a player hitting exactly the same number in three straight seasons.
 He had 40 each year from 2005-2007: Mike Schmidt had hit 38 HR each year from 1975 to 1977.
 Then, in 2008, Dunn hit exactly 40 HR again.
 This broke the record of Ken Boyer, who hit 24 HR each year from 1961 to 1964.

 On April 6, 2012, Dunn hit a home run on Opening Day against Colby Lewis of the Texas Rangers.
 It was his 8th opening day homer, tying the record shared by Frank Robinson and Ken Griffey; Dunn had homered on six different opening days, twice banging a pair of homers on that day.
 He opened the season by striking out in each of Chicago's first 20 games, something no major leaguer had done since at least 1910 (when strikeouts were tracked by batter); the old mark had been much lower, 14 by Howie Goss in 1963.
+The streak eventually reached 32 games, and when combined with a strikeout in his last four games the previous season, gave him a major league record 36 consecutive games with at least one strikeout; that record was eclipsed by Aaron Judge, a very similar type of player, in 2017.
 Still, he made a tremendous comeback in his second season with the Pale Hose, earning his second nomination to the All-Star team on the back of an outstanding first half, at least in terms of power numbers.
 His batting average was barely above .200, and he was leading the AL in strikeouts.
-On August 18th, he hit his 400th career homer of the Kansas City Royals' Tim Collins, a shot to the opposite field for his 35th dinger of the year.
+On August 18th, he hit his 400th career homer off the Kansas City Royals' Tim Collins, a shot to the opposite field for his 35th dinger of the year.
 Teammate Paul Konerko had hit his 400th earlier that season, making them the first pair of teammates to have ever reached the milestone number in the same year.
-He finished the year with 41 homers, 87 runs and 96 RBI, although he hit only .201. he led the AL with 105 walks, but also with 222 strikeouts, a new league record and one shy of the major league mark held by Mark Reynolds.
+He finished the year with 41 homers, 87 runs and 96 RBI, although he hit only .201.
+He led the AL with 105 walks, but also with 222 strikeouts, a new league record and one shy of the major league mark held by Mark Reynolds.